gregv12/fluxtion-server/docs/how-to/how-to-injecting-config-into-a-processor.md

 - Prefer ConfigKey for type-safe lookups from ConfigMap.
 - Keep configuration keys stable and documented near your processor code.
-- You can mix AppConfig-provided config with dynamic config updates later by defining your own config update events and handling them in the processor.
+- You can mix MongooseServerConfig-provided config with dynamic config updates later by defining your own config update events and handling them in the processor.